Documentation Index

 - The user won’t be able to see any content they should have access to

-This is a per-user setting that must be configured by each individual user in your organization.
+This is a per-user setting that must be configured by each individual user.
 Administrators cannot change this setting for other users.
 We recommend communicating this requirement to your team during the Jira connector rollout.

 - Fill in the application details: